 The Company determines its consolidated income tax provision using the asset and liability method prescribed by U.S. GAAP, which requires the recognition of income tax expense for the amount of taxes payable or refundable for the current period and for deferred tax assets and liabilities for the future tax consequences of events that have been recognized in an entity's financial statements or tax returns.
 The Company must make significant assumptions, judgments and estimates to determine its current provision for income taxes, its deferred tax assets and liabilities and any valuation allowance to be recorded against any deferred tax asset.
 The current provision for income tax is based upon the current tax laws and the Company's interpretation of these laws as well as the probable outcomes of any tax audits.
-The value of any net deferred tax asset depends upon estimates of the amount and category of future taxable income reduced by the amount of any tax benefits the Company does not expect to realize.
-Actual operating results and the underlying amount and category of income in future years could render current assumptions, judgments and estimates of recoverable net deferred taxes inaccurate, thus impacting the Company's financial position and results of operations.
+The value of any net deferred tax asset depends upon estimates of the amount and category of future taxable income in future years could render current assumptions, judgments and estimates of recoverable net deferred taxes inaccurate, thus impacting the Company's financial position and results of operations.
 The Company computes deferred income taxes using the liability method.
-Under the liability method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Under the liability method, deferred tax assets and liabilities are recognized for the future tax assets.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 Under the liability method, the effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period of the enactment date.